Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

     - Latent scale by ratio - multiplies size of latent
     - Latent scale to size - scale size of latent to length of selected side
   - Image
-    - Image scale by ratio - multiplies size of latent
+    - Image scale by ratio - multiplies size of image
     - Image scale to size - scale size of image to length of selected side